Project-Corona/Project-Corona/Readme.md

 Place Holder
 -->

-#### Plans Going Forward
+### Plans Going Forward

 Add more optional dependencies and configure their quick keys to not conflict with one another by default.

 ## Description

-The main objective is to have a list of dependant and optional mods called for that are tested for compatibility and playability.
+The main objective is to have a list of dependent and optional mods called for that are tested for compatibility and play-ability.

 This is an attempt to remove/replace duplicate or redundant items between multiple mods while adding some other things in.